paperduck/algo/README.md

 - `daemon.py` and the strategy modules make calls to a generic `broker.py` module, which then delegates the calls to a wrapper module, e.g. `oanda.py` wraps Oanda's API.
 Having the generic broker layer allows you to conveniently change the broker you use.
 - Things like money management and risk management happen in `daemon.py`.
 The strategy modules are intended to be "dumb" and only observe prices and make trades.

 Here is a diagram of the layers.

-The daemon sits on top and listens to the strategies.
-It talks to the broker via the `broker.py` module, which in turn translates function calls into specific API calls.
+- The daemon listens to the strategies and allocates money to them.
+- The daemon does not talk to the broker's API directly.
+Rather, it uses the generic `broker.py` module.
+- The broker module calls the broker-specific wrapper that is being used, e.g. `Oanda.py`.

 ![diagram](docs/platform_diagram_2.png)